NTU Work Inspiration Scheme

 Please note this placement is not available during Nottinghamshire school holidays.

-Catering - Kitchen Assistant (City and Clifton Campus)
+Catering and Hospitality Assistant (City and Clifton Campuses)

 Centre for Broadcasting and Journalism (CBJ) (City Campus)